Semandr/js-theory/data-strucrures-strings/README.md

 - The order of elements in the set is irrelevant
 - In sets there are actually no indexes
 - Set is iterable

+#

+## Maps

+### What I learned:

+- The Map object holds key-value pairs and remembers the original insertion order of the keys
+- The big difference between objects and maps is that in maps, the keys can have any type of data
+- Maps methods can use chaining
+- How to convert object into map (new Map(Object.entries()))
+- Iteration.
+For...of loop is available for maps
+- How to convert Map to array using Spread operator ([...map(entries())])